 Bonus Round: Metadata

 Tricked you.
-Metadata is next to worthless when it comes to SEO.
+Meta descriptions and keywords are next to worthless when it comes to SEO.
 While Google can (but might not) use the meta description for its results listings, it doesn’t factor in the algorithm at all.
 Nor do meta keywords.

 So, still write your descriptions for the results pages, but do NOT waste your time here.
 However, there is a form of metadata that can be useful for rankings and user experience: structured data.